{Solved} Fix Windows Update Error 0x80070005: Access Denied

 Conclusion

-These were all the methods that can likely help you with the Windows Update error 0x80070005: Access Denied issue.
+These methods can likely help you with the Windows Update error 0x80070005: Access Denied issue.